Book Review: The Power of the Mind: A Tibetan Monk's Guide to Finding Freedom in Every Challenge

 But when our habits mask healthy and desired attributes, we need to consciously unplug what we don't want and form new consciously thoughtful practices and habits.

 Sensitivity and awareness are intrinsic to our experience of being human and are ultimately ineffable and pure.
 This uncorrupted consciousness is something we all have access to, once we are able to dispel the fog of delusional experiences.
 The reality we perceive as real is an awe-inspiring and persistent illusion – on a quantum scale, we know it is.
 And if the consciousness does not reside in our physical brain (because the "physical" does not exist per se), and if we are really drinking from the same etheric pool - we are actually part of the same pool, in fact - then let's purify our minds and radiate this return to the pool will ultimately benefit us all.
 We practice for everyone, not just for ourselves.
-(That said, if everyone "out there" is just a manifested projection of consciousness, then we is do it for ourselves, it's just that "ourselves" is not constrained to a bag of organic meat.)
+(That said, if everyone "out there" is just a manifested projection of consciousness, then we are do it for ourselves, it's just that "ourselves" is not constrained to a bag of organic meat.)

 At shambhala.com